grej/bookmark-jsloader/README.md

 * numeric
 * underscore

+If you're interested in which versions of the libraries these shortcuts load, look at the knownLibraries object insite bookmark-jsloader.js.

-Fork if you like and add more shortcuts.
-Just edit the knownLibraries object, minify, and make your own bookmark of the form: 'javascript:(function(){.....}())'
+Similarly if you'd like to add add more shortcuts, just edit the knownLibraries object, reminify, and make your own bookmark of the form: 'javascript:(function(){.....}())'

 Limitations
 ===========